Skip to content

 Bordeaux is famous all over the world for its wine.
 Visit prestigious chateaux and their vineyards around the city and taste their delicious grapes.
 On top of that, discover the rich history, cultural treasures and culinary hot spots of the capital of wine.

-Bordeaux is packed with very charming narrow streets and versatile quarters from a trendy and Mediterranean flair to classical scenes that will take you to an extraordinary atmosphere.
+Bordeaux is packed with charming narrow streets and versatile quarters from a trendy and Mediterranean flair to classical scenes that will take you to an extraordinary atmosphere.
 Experience the city and its diverse facets.

 If you appreciate good food, wine and cultural activities, then Bordeaux is undoubtedly a great destination.